 Whilst the first two semesters are taught, masters students also have to spend the final semester (April-September) engaged on a research project.
 So each year we also produce up to 20 research protocols suitable for such projects.
 MSc students come and work with us, undertake their projects and are supervised by senior GWCT researchers.
 Our track record with masters students conducting their research projects with us is excellent.
 Students working with us rarely fail to achieve distinctions for their projects.

-We maintain a list of masters research projects currently available in 2018.
+We maintain a list of masters research projects currently available.
 In recent years we have hosted projects from students from the universities of Leeds, Reading, Cardiff, Southampton and Imperial College, London.

 For more details contact Professor Nick Sotherton or see our job opportunities page.